1. Answers

 export const commandOutput = "Local command executed successfully!";

-• Provider Definition: Configures the provider required for our resources.
+• Provider Definition: This sets up the necessary provider for managing resources.

-• null_resource: Acts as a placeholder for our local command execution.
+• null_resource: Serves as a placeholder for executing local commands.

 • local-exec Provisioner: Executes the specified command on the local system.